NeemaKaranu/MedVault/README.txt

 Project Summary:
 To address the concerns highlighted in this chapter we aim to implement the system with the use of Etheruem and Soidity as well as Ganache.
-Hyperledger Fabric, as a permissioned blockchain framework, ensures privacy, data control, and fine-grained access control required in healthcare settings.
+Ethereum, as a permissioned blockchain framework, ensures privacy, data control, and fine-grained access control required in healthcare settings.
 Since all the transactions are combined in a block and arranged in a chain as explained in the first diagram above.
-On top of the blockchain, Hyperledger fabric provides some additional features which perfectly fit the current scenario.
+On top of the blockchain, Ethereum provides some additional features which perfectly fit the current scenario.
-By being permissioned and closed blockchain, no person can get added into the network unlike permissionless blockchains such as Bitcoin, Ethereum.
+By being permissioned and closed blockchain, no person can get added into the network unlike permissionless blockchains such as Bitcoin.
 This solves the confidentiality problem of patients’ data.

-2.4: Block Diagram

 The fabric has a concept of Certificate Authority for every organization or common CA called Fabric CA and MSP which provides identities and verifies when a transaction request is made.